dedoodle7/figura-Model-MC/README.md

 <h1> This is my Custom Figura BlockBench Avatar made by me</h1>

 This is using the Mod called Figura that allows a custom player model with maximum freedom.
 The character model are based on my Minecraft Avatar.
+The script is entirely made with lua.
 This Model Contains:
 - Special Animation
 - Animation Wheel